Reviews You Can Rely On

 The Kraken V3 HyperSense is a premium gaming headset that outperforms several pricier options.
 This device offers users class-leading comfort in its headband and ear cups, allowing testers to keep them on for over 10 hours in one go.
 The ear cups are compatible with glasses, a benefit that can't be overstated if you need prescription eyewear to game.
 The sound captured by the mic is pin-sharp, and the audio rendered by the earpad speakers is top-notch, too.
 Whether it's directional sound coming from any point of the compass or heavy beats to get you amped for battle, this headset delivers precise sound and great balance across all EQ levels.
 Moreover, the Kraken's ear cups have good sound-canceling capabilities to immerse you in the game.

-The Kraken V3 HyperSense's accolades are many, so it is not all too surprising that we found very little we didn't like.
-Our main complaint is with the cord, which is a feature that also helps keep the cost more manageable.
-The included cord is slightly stiff and a tad short, measuring 6 feet 5 inches.
+The Kraken V3 HyperSense's accolades are many.
+We have very few complaints with this headset.
+It's corded, and the included cord is slightly stiff and a tad short, measuring 6 feet 5 inches.
 On the other hand, the cord is durable and helps produce the headset's incredible audio.
+It also keeps the price lower.
 If you want to go cordless, we recommend the Corsair HS80 RGB below.
-Truth be told, we think you can't get a better device than the Kraken, especially considering the unit's extra features, such as the haptics and lighting.
+Truth be told, we don't think you can get a better device than the Kraken, especially considering the unit's extra features, such as the haptics and lighting.

 Read more: Kraken V3 HyperSense review